mvac7/PSGed/README.md

 The problem that I found is that the player did not serve my purposes.
 It was designed to reproduce songs efficiently in games or demos and did not allow to work directly from an editor so it required a version with important changes.

-To develop the Groovebox application that I had devised, I needed to program a specific player and at that moment I did not find the level of assembly programming for it, so I went to other projects.
+To develop the Groovebox application that I had devised, I needed to program a specific player and at that moment I didn't had the level of assembly programming for it, so I went to other projects.

 Along the way, I have developed several music shows, [TARP](https://github.com/mvac7/TARP) (The Alan Randoms Project) being the first one that I have published fully finished.
 I also developed a drum machine as part of a new vision of GrooveSX, this time in MSX-DOS format and with disk access.